 In June 2016, we announced a clinical development strategy focused on conducting small, early stage studies of bavituximab in combination with immune stimulating therapies.
 These trials may be conducted independently, in conjunction with our collaborators, or through investigator sponsored trials ("ISTs").
 The goal of these trials will be to generate compelling clinical and translational data demonstrating bavituximab's immunotherapeutic mechanism of action in a combination treatment setting.
-We plan to leverage these data to drive partnering interest in our PS-targeting platform.
-In keeping with this strategy, we currently have no near-term plans to initiate Company-sponsored Phase II and Phase III trials.
+Additionally, we are currently conducting an extensive review and analysis of the available clinical data from the Phase III SUNRISE trial discussed below and testing the numerous collected samples for potential biomarkers in order to determine if certain subgroups or patients with other characteristics benefited more from bavituximab.
+We believe such information will be important in helping guide the bavituximab clinical program, including our collaboration with AstraZeneca.
+In keeping with this strategy, we are evaluating options to advance clinical development in the most efficient and cost-effective way.